Investment Office · · 19 min read

 Several publicly traded companies offer indirect exposure without the binary risk of private platform equity.

 Robinhood (HOOD) integrated Kalshi contracts directly into its trading app, and the results have been striking.
 Prediction markets became Robinhood's fastest-growing product line by revenue in company history, with 11 billion contracts traded by more than 1 million customers.
 The business has already brought in $100 million in annualised revenue, and based on October figures, is on pace to become a $300 million business.
-Robinhood has driven more than 50% of Kalshi's total trading volume and recently acquired its own CFTC-regulated exchange to reduce its dependence on third parties.
+Robinhood has driven more than 50% of Kalshi's total trading volume, and the company recently acquired its own CFTC-regulated exchange to reduce its dependence on third parties.

 DraftKings (DKNG) moved aggressively into the space in late 2025, acquiring Railbird Exchange—a CFTC-licensed futures exchange—and launching DraftKings Predictions in 38 states.
-At launch, trades route through CME Group, giving that exchange exposure to its infrastructure as well.
+At launch, trades route through CME Group, giving that exchange exposure to prediction market infrastructure as well.
 DraftKings brings substantial distribution advantages: an existing user base comfortable with event-based wagering, brand recognition, and regulatory relationships across multiple states.

 Interactive Brokers (IBKR) has begun offering event contracts, expanding access to their institutional and sophisticated retail client base.